List of The Price Is Right pricing games: Flip Flop

 A gameboard displays four digits in the price of a prize arranged in pairs (e.g., 12|34) on two panels.
 At least one of the pairs of digits needs to be reversed.
 The contestant may "flip" the first pair ($2,134), "flop" the second pair ($1,243), or "flip flop" both pairs ($2,143).
 The contestant wins the prize by making the correct choice.

 Freeze Frame

 A ring of eight tiles, each with a two-digit number, rotates clockwise through a frame at the top of a gameboard.
 Two of the tiles appear in the frame at a time, forming a four-digit price.
 The contestant pulls a lever to stop the ring from moving when they believe the price within the frame is the price of the prize.
-If the contestant guesses the price correctly, they win the prize.
+If the contestant is correct, they win the prize.

 G

 Gas Money

 The contestant is shown five prices for a car.
 One at a time, the contestant selects the four prices they believe to be incorrect.
 Each successful choice wins one of four different cash amounts hidden behind the prices ($1,000, $2,000, $3,000, or $4,000).
 After each guess, the contestant may choose to either stop and keep any cash won, or risk what has already been won by selecting another price.
 If the contestant successfully guesses all four incorrect prices, they win the car and $10,000.
 If the contestant guesses the correct price at any time, the game ends and the contestant loses everything.

 Prior to June 19, 2009, contestants selected what they believed to be the actual price of the car before attempting to eliminate the other four incorrect prices.